ethercrow/ai-challenger/game-grid/rules.rst

 captured by them.
 So for example if a player controls (0, 0), they can capture (0, 1) or (1, 0) but not (1, 1).

+If both players try to capture the same tile it remains in the previous state.

 Number of capture orders must not be greater than energy budget available at a given turn.